Ross Clark (journalist)

-Ross Clark (born 12 September 1966) is a British journalist and author whose work has appeared in The Spectator, The Times and other publications.
+Ross Clark (born 12 September 1966) is a British journalist and author whose work has appeared in The Spectator, Daily Telegraph, The Times and other publications.
 He is the author of several books, including How to Label a Goat: the silly Rules and Regulations that are strangling Britain and The Great Before, a novel which satirised the pessimism of the Green movement.
-He is a frequent critic of British government policy, especially on its interventions in the housing market.
+He is a frequent critic of British government policy, especially on its interventions in the housing market and net zero emissions strategy.

 Early life

 Clark was born in Worcester and brought up in East Kent, where he attended the Simon Langton Grammar School for Boys.
 He studied at Trinity Hall, Cambridge.

 Career

 In 1989, Clark won The Spectator Young Writers Award, part of the prize for which – a lunch — he later claimed not to have received.
 He established himself as a freelance journalist, with his work appearing in The Daily Telegraph and Sunday Telegraph, the Daily Express, the Daily Mail and The Mail on Sunday and The Times, where he frequently writes the Thunderer column.
 His work is strongly associated with libertarianism and free market economics, writing the "Banned Wagon" and "Globophobia" columns in The Spectator.
 In 2013, he was co-winner of the Bastiat Prize run by the Reason Foundation.
 He was also shortlisted for the prize in 2004.